 Registration of UST System, notification to MassDEP of the existence of a UST, regardless of whether the UST is Closed.
 The notification shall be as specified by MassDEP.

 Reimbursement, reimbursement to a Claimant or payment to a third party on behalf of a Claimant of an amount approved by the Board.

+Reimbursement Fee Schedule: the published rates for specific Response Actions, which include the rate sheet and workbook.

 Release, any spilling, leaking, pumping, emitting, emptying, discharging, injecting, escaping, leaching, dumping, or disposal into the environment of a Petroleum Product from any part of a UST System, excluding emissions from the exhaust of an engine, which has been reported to MassDEP and assigned a MassDEP release tracking number.
 A Release also includes a spill or overfill of Petroleum Product that occurs while being delivered into or removed from an UST System, provided that the transferring equipment was connected to the UST System and the Petroleum Product released made contact with a component of the UST System before the Release occurred.